AndyDune/CustomStringExplode/README.md

     '78',
     'hellow'
 ];
 ```

-Create own rules
+Create custom rules
 ----------------
-Ypu may build your onw rules for explode strings as you wish.
+You may build your onw rules for explode strings as you wish.
 All rules mast implement `RuleAbstract` interface.

 Lets look at the code:
 ```php